bexxandbrain - Fotolia

 Related Q&A from Bridget Botelho

-Data catalogs serve as data portals for self-service business analytics users.
-Learn how the data is curated, what capabilities are included, the ...
+Data catalogs are curated data portals for self-service analytics users.
+Learn about the capabilities of data catalog tools, vendors that sell them ...
 Continue Reading

 See how augmented analytics compares to traditional BI and self-service analytics tools and what this new generation of AI-powered data analysis ...
 Continue Reading

 What's the difference between DDL and DML?
 Get the answer and see examples of data manipulation language and data definition language commands for ...
 Continue Reading